This is a library for a generation that understands knowledge, values and ethics are the basis for the development of a more inclusive society

 What is a Creative Commons licence?

 Research funders often stipulate the use of particular licences when research is published in an Open Access format.
 Creative Commons licences are operative only when applied to material where copyright exists and work alongside traditional copyright.
 A Creative Commons licence makes it clear to the public how they may read, use and share your research.
-For more information see http://creativecommons.org/licenses/
+More information

 What is a ‘predatory’ publisher?